nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Notes**:
 * At least one of `p/PHONE`, `e/EMAIL`, `a/ADDRESS`, `i/INCOME_GROUP`, `age/AGE_CRITERIA` or `t/TAG...` must be provided.
+* If a contact does not have a value for the criteria field, it is not displayed.
 * Multiple criteria for phone, email, address, tags, income group, and age can be specified, separated by spaces.
-* The criteria for phone, email, and address are case-insensitive and can be partial matches.
+* The criteria for phone, email, address, and tags are case-insensitive and can be partial matches.
-* The criteria for tags and income group only checks for exact matches.
+* The criteria income group only checks for exact matches.

 ### Deleting a person : `delete`